 In addition, the college offers numerous scholarships.
 Further information is available on the CoB website: www. csulb.edu/colleges/cba/.

 The following organizations are available for business students: American Marketing Association, Beta Alpha Psi Accounting Society, Black Business Students Association, Delta Sigma Pi, Financial Management Association, Hispanic Students Business Association, Human Resource Management Association, Associate for Information Systems, International Business Association, MBA Student Association, and Society for the Advancement of Management.
 Student organizations typically host professionals to represent business and industry at weekly meetings.

 The Associated Business Students Organization Council (ABSOC) is the coordinating council for all business student organizations.
 ABSOC co-sponsors the annual "Meet the Industries Expo."
 This annual event provides several hundred students an opportunity to network with corporate recruiters in an environment that is smaller and more intimate than a large, busy career fair.
 Other programs each semester include a business student organizations' fair and the student-faculty-staff mixer.
 ABSOC also co-sponsors the annual "Ethics at The Beach" seminar with the Ukleja Center for Ethical Leadership.

 Beta Gamma Sigma, founded at the University of Wisconsin in 1907 as a business honor society, is the only honor society recognized by the AACSB - International.
-Membership is available to business students at California State University, Long Beach only because the College of Business Administration is accredited by AACSB.
+Membership is available to business students at California State University, Long Beach only because the College of Business is accredited by AACSB.